jforcade/p4.crimsoncrusader.com/README.md

 javascript - Sample question that uses javascript to bind the
              labels to the radio buttons.

+the list of features- P4 allows the user to:

+			* register ( for future user )
+	        * view add edit and delete the list of questions
+			* view add edit and delete the list of users
+			* sample one of the questions
+			* view the help screen which explains the format for questions

 I need to learn a lot more about Cakephp in order to get all the features I wanted into the project.
 Because of time constraints and scarce resources once you get into very specific areas of implementation I may not add much more to